 It just can't get much hotter than this!
 Triple digits all week.
-That's why I thought it best to revisit ways to protect your pups from the heat.
+Now that we're reaching the dog days of summer, I thought it best to revisit ways to protect your pups from the heat.
 When the temperature rises there are several things you can do to minimize your pet's chances of heat exhaustion and skin cancer.